Learn the terms and definitions helpful to know when thinking about myositis, diagnosis, complications and treatment.

 An umbrella term used to describe chronic conditions affecting the joints and/or connective tissue.
 Rheumatology is the medical specialty concerned with the study, diagnosis, and treatment of rheumatic diseases.
 Myositis is considered a rheumatic disease.

-Small areas of destruction in the muscle cells in inclusion body myositis and other muscle disorders.
+Small areas of membrane encased deterioration in the muscle cells in inclusion body myositis and other muscle disorders.

 Medication chosen after a patient fails to respond to the first medication given or when side effects from the first medication are too great.
 Methotrexate is often a second-line treatment for myositis after initial treatment with prednisone.